Home / Life Insurance / Articles / Life Insurance Beneficiary: Meaning, Types and How It Works

 Irrevocable Beneficiary: Any change in this beneficiary requires the beneficiary's consent.

-In life insurance, the death benefit recipient is called a beneficiary.
-Clearly and explicitly detailing the beneficiary information and keeping it updated in time ensures that the intention of a policyholder is respected.
-This also provides peace of mind as the targeted party receives the policy proceeds for financial security.
+In life insurance, the person who receives the death benefit is called the beneficiary.
+Clearly and explicitly detailing beneficiary information and keeping it up to date in a timely manner ensures that the policyholder's intention is respected.
+This also provides peace of mind, as the intended beneficiary receives the policy proceeds for financial security.

 A beneficiary is a person or entity supposed to receive assets or benefits from a financial instrument, say a life insurance policy, upon the owner's death.